What Is Accident Forgiveness, and Who Offers it?

 A growing trend among automobile insurers is to offer "accident forgiveness" as an enticement for customers to buy an automobile policy.
 These insurance companies know that everyone is looking for ways to save on auto insurance.
 Questions may come to mind, such as "What exactly is accident forgiveness, who offers it, and do I qualify?"
 Let’s take a closer look at accident forgiveness and see if it’s right for you.

 What Is Accident Forgiveness?

-Accident forgiveness is a feature of an auto insurance policy which protects your driving record from being affected by the insurance company's rating system for an "at-fault" accident.
-It prevents your insurance premium from going up because of an at-fault accident.
+Accident forgiveness is a feature of an auto insurance policy that protects your driving record from being affected by the insurance company's rating system for an at-fault accident, thus preventing your insurance premium from going up because of an at-fault accident.
 Not every at-fault accident is going to be forgiven by an insurance company.
 This usually only applies to your first at-fault accident and then only if your driving record is otherwise clean.

 Here are some of the leading car insurance companies offering accident forgiveness along with details about this discount:

 - Allstate - Allstate offers accident forgiveness through its "Choice Auto Policy."
-This is a policy that offers discounts to drivers with safe driving records.
+This policy offers discounts to drivers with safe driving records.
 In addition to accident forgiveness, you can also receive a discount of 5% for every six months that you go without having an accident.

 - Progressive - Progressive Insurance offers a form of accident forgiveness through its "loyalty rewards" program.
 With this program, small accidents are forgiven with the idea of quickly resolving small claims without increasing the customer's insurance premium.